School Residencies

 - Inclusive (anyone can join)

-- Adaptable (easily modified)
+- Adaptable (readily modified)

-- Accessible (no special skills needed)
+- Easily-learned (no special skills needed)

 - Non-hierarchical (all in it together, team-based, non-competitive)

-- Cultivate prosocial behaviors
+- Cultivate prosocial behaviors, such as

 - Cooperation